1000+

 Cancellation and Restitution

 The non-breaching party could cancel a contract if it decides to sue for restitution if it had provided a benefit to the breaching party.
-Therefore “restitution” means that the innocent party regains the position it was at before the breach happened.
+Therefore, “restitution” means that the innocent party regains the position it was in before the breach happened.

 While under ”Cancellation,” the contracts are declared as void, and all the parties are relieved from their contractual obligations.